lizrice/learning-ebpf/README.md

 You'll need root privileges (well, strictly CAP_BPF) to be able to load BPF programs into the kernel.
 ## Building bpftool

-To get BFD support you might need to build bpftool from source
+To get BTF support you might need to build bpftool from source

 ```
 cd ..